stmllr/stmllr.net/_posts/2015-02-24-customizing-preview-widgets-in-the-typo3-page-module.md

     When you go to the page module
     And you select "staff" as the current page
-    Then you should see "John Doe" in the preview widget of "person" And you should see a thumbnail image from "portrait" in the preview widget of "person"
+    Then you should see "John Doe" in the preview widget of "person" And you should see a thumbnail from "portrait" in the preview widget of "person"
 {% endhighlight %}

 Much better if it would look like this: